abitdrag/Monitor-Ethereum-Blockchain/README.md

 # How to use
 1. **Fill config.config for Telegram API**.
 The messages will be forwarded to this Telegram account.
-2. Generate fake cookies to avoid getting Captcha
+2. Generate multiple cookies to avoid getting Captcha
     - Create x number of Etherscan accounts and login to them to get cookies.
 Store the login details and Cookies in *etherscan_cookies.py* file.
 In the file two examples shows how you need to add cookies.
 To get the proper values, do this in Firefox.
     - Each time you login, one SID will be created.
 You can find SID in header.
 Store those SID separately in file *etherscan_sids.py*
     - The file *firefoxdata.py* uses these data to generate headers and cookies for requests.